Staraya Ladoga: Early history

-According to the Hypatian Codex that was created at the end of the 13th century, the legendary Varangian leader Rurik arrived at Ladoga in 862 and made it his capital.
-Rurik later moved to Novgorod and subsequently his successors moved from there to Kiev where foundations for the powerful state of Kievan Rus' were laid.
+According to the Hypatian Codex of the Primary Chronicle, the Varangian leader Rurik arrived at Ladoga in 862 and made it his seat of power in northern Russia.
+It was devastated around 865.
+Rurik later moved to Novgorod and subsequently his successors moved from there to Kiev where the foundations for the powerful state of Kievan Rus' were laid.
+These Varangians, known as the Rus', gave their name to the land and subsequently the name of Russia.
+The new state was known to them as Garðaríki.
+The growth in commerce led to the construction of new buildings around 894.
+Ladoga therefore served as a base and warehouse for a merchant association.
+From the mid-10th century, Ladoga was a settlement with a Varangian presence until the 11th century.
+The Novgorod First Chronicle says that Prince Oleg was buried in Ladoga.

 There are several huge tumuli, or royal funerary barrows, at the outskirts of Ladoga.
 One of them is said to be Rurik's grave, and another one—that of his successor Oleg.
-The Heimskringla and other Norse sources mention that in the late 990s Eric Haakonsson of Norway raided the coast and set the town ablaze.
-Ladoga was the most important trading center in Eastern Europe from about 800 to 900 CE, and it is estimated that between 90% and 95% of all Arab dirhams found in Sweden passed through Ladoga.
+The Heimskringla and other Norse sources mention that in 997, the Norwegian earl Eric Haakonsson raided the coast and set the town ablaze.
+Ladoga is also mentioned as Aldeigja in the poem Bandadrápa by Eyjólfr dáðaskáld and as Aldeigjuborg in Scandinavian sources.

-Ladoga's next mention in chronicles is dated 1019, when Ingigerd of Sweden married Yaroslav of Novgorod.
+Ladoga is mentioned in 1019 as a central possession of Ingegerd Olofsdotter of Sweden, who married Yaroslav of Novgorod.
 Under the terms of their marriage settlement, Yaroslav ceded Ladoga to his wife, who appointed her father's cousin, the Swedish earl Ragnvald Ulfsson, to rule the town.
 This information is confirmed by sagas and archaeological evidence, which suggests that Ladoga gradually evolved into a primarily Varangian settlement.
-At least two Swedish kings spent their youth in Ladoga, Stenkil and Inge I, and possibly also King Anund Gårdske.
+At least two Swedish kings spent their youth in Ladoga, Stenkil, Inge the Elder, and possibly also Anund from Russia (Anund Gårdske).
+Archaeologists have found several Scandinavian Christian graves in Ladoga dating to the 11th century, possibly belonging to Swedish soldiers serving Ragnvald.